mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ## POST /account/recovery_methods/verify_code

 Verifies a verification code that was sent to a user's recovery method (e.g., email).
-Providing this code will mark the recovery method as "verified".
+If correct, the recovery method will be marked as "verified".

 ### Request